Self-Concept Components and Lifespan Development

 • Self-concept is a dynamic perception of self that changes with development, social context, and life events.

-• Core components include self-image, self-esteem, ideal self, personal identity, body image, and role performance.
+• Core components include self-image, self-esteem, ideal self, personal identity, social identity, body image, and role performance.

 • Congruence between actual self and ideal self supports well-being, while major discrepancy can cause distress.